In the hope that practicing Unitarian Universalist principles will enrich your family’s life, we offer these resources for families.

 We offer classes specifically aimed at parents and caregivers through our Adult Religious Education Spiritual Development (ARESD) program.
 Some classes are led by staff; others are led by lay leaders.
 Look for offerings advertised in the Currents newsletter and on the ARESD table in Freeman Hall.

 We believe parents are better able to support their children’s religious education experiences when they know the topics covered in the classes each Sunday.
 So, we ask our teachers to distribute a summary of morning classes each Sunday to parents.
 The weekly class summaries encourage families to explore the lessons together and provide parents with conversation starters.
 In addition, CYRE staff email a weekly Middle School Wake-Up, which advises parents and youth on upcoming activities and classes.

 Many wonderful books exist that are either directly related to Unitarian Universalism or that support our principles.
 Parenting and children’s books are available for online purchase at the UUA Bookstore, including Chaos, Wonder and the Spiritual Adventure of Parenting, The Gift of Faith: Tending the Spiritual Lives of Children and A Child’s Book of Blessings and Prayers.
-More book suggestions can be found using the links provided below, including many focusing on anti-racism and other forms of oppression.
+Our Director of the Religious Education Program for Children and Youth compiled a more comprehensive list for your review.

 Is lighting a chalice part of your family’s ritual?
 To add spirit to your chalice lighting, contact us for recommendations on readings for children and youth.